thinc-org/awesome-stack/src/pages/things/ArthurFDLR-whisper-youtube.md

   - python
   - youtube

-desc: A Python library for extracting audio features from YouTube videos.
+desc: "A Python library for extracting audio features from YouTube videos."

-by: peam1146
+by: "peam1146"

-from: Thinc.
+from: "Thinc."

 ---